 A BAT file is a DOS batch file used to execute commands with the Windows Command Prompt (cmd.exe).
-It contains a series of line commands that typically might be entered at the DOS command prompt.
-BAT files are most commonly used to start programs and run maintenance utilities within Windows.
+It contains a series of line commands in plain text that are executed to perform various tasks, such as starting programs or running maintenance utilities within Windows.